isathar/Blender_UDK_FBX-Exporter/README.md

 UDK Blender FBX Export
 ======================

-Fbx export script with support for custom vertex normals and smoothing groups, optimized for UDK
+Standalone exporter without vertex normals and smoothing groups editors.

+Can calculate and export tangents for custom normals.

 based on the fbx exporter included in Blender 2.68